 Philip E. Hughes, Jr. serves as vice-chairman of Keystone Industries, an international manufacturing and distribution company, and has done so since November 2011.
 Mr. Hughes also serves as the president of Sovereign Developers, LP, a real estate development company, and has done so since he founded the company in 1999.
 In 2011, he formed, and currently operates, Philip E. Hughes, Jr., CPA, Esq.
 Accounting, Tax and Business Services, a professional services firm.
 He has served as president of Fox Park Corporation, which owns a retail shopping center, since 2005.
 Prior to these positions, Mr. Hughes served as a partner and head of the Philadelphia office of the accounting firm LarsonAllen LLP from 2000 to 2011.
-Mr. Hughes currently serves as a trustee for FS Global Credit Opportunities Fund, FS Global Credit Opportunities Fund-A and FS Global Credit Opportunities Fund-D, and also serves as the chair of the audit committees for such funds.
-He also served as a director of VIST Financial Corporation from 2007 to 2012, when the bank was acquired by Tompkins Financial Corporation, and also served on the loan committee and audit committee, and now serves as a director of VIST Bank, a wholly owned subsidiary of Tompkins Financial Corporation, as well as on the executive loan committee.
+Mr. Hughes currently serves as a trustee for FS Global Credit Opportunities Fund and the FSGCOF Offered Funds and has presided in that role since June 2013.
+He also has served as the chair of the audit committees for such funds since June 2013.
+He also served as a director of VIST Financial Corporation from 2007 to 2012, when the bank was acquired by Tompkins Financial Corporation, and also served on the loan committee and audit committee, and now serves as a director of VIST Bank, a wholly-owned subsidiary of Tompkins Financial Corporation, as well as on the executive loan committee.
 Further, Mr. Hughes served as a director of Madison Bank and Leesport Bank from 1989 to 2012, and served as chair of the audit committee and a member of the loan committee of each institution.
 He also is a member of several nonprofit organizations, including NHS Human Services, a mental health organization, and Inn Dwelling, Inc., an organization that serves the homeless.
 Mr. Hughes has been a member of the American Institute of Certified Public Accountants since 1976, a member of the Bar of the Commonwealth of Pennsylvania since 1976 and a member of the Bar of the United States Tax Court since 1980.
 He received his bachelor's degree in accounting from LaSalle University and his J.D. from Villanova University School of Law.

-Mr. Hughes has extensive experience concerning financial reporting, accounting and controls, which, combined with his executive leadership roles and membership on various boards and audit committees, has provided him, in the opinion of our board of directors, with experience and insight which is beneficial to us.
+Mr. Hughes has extensive experience concerning financial reporting, accounting and controls, which, combined with his executive leadership roles and membership on various boards and audit committees, has provided him, in the opinion of our board of directors, with experience and insight which is beneficial to

-Joseph P. Ujobai is an Executive Vice President of SEI Investments Company ("SEI") and also Managing Director of SEI Investments (Europe) Limited based in London.
+Joseph P. Ujobai has served as the executive vice president of SEI Investments Company ("SEI") since May 2003 and is also the chief executive officer and managing director of SEI Investments (Europe) Limited based in London.
 He is responsible for the development of SEI's worldwide private banks and distribution business.
 Prior to this, Mr. Ujobai had overall responsibility for the start up of SEI's business outside of the United States.
 From May 1996 to January 1999, he was the Managing Director of SEI Investments, Latin America, based in Buenos Aires, Argentina.
 Before these international assignments Mr. Ujobai worked in SEI's Global Wealth Platform, managing large institutional relationships.
 Mr. Ujobai has also worked as Senior Vice President of Global Distribution for Kidder Peabody Asset Management and as Senior Relationship Manager at the IBM Corporation.
-Mr. Ujobai is a graduate of Drexel University.
+Mr. Ujobai holds a B.A. in Business Administration from Drexel University.